ScottLogic/blog/_posts/2024-10-21-building-an-assignment-algorithm-2.markdown

 <br>
 We considered normalisation, however, the highest value (no matter whether an outlier or close to the average) is always 1, meaning it is not a good indicator of the significance of compromise.
 If we think back to the example comparing Chewbacca and the Emperor, if there existed a large outlier of aggregate compromise, such as Darth Maul having 20+, then irrespective of whether Chewbacca had 10 or 5 for aggregate compromise, Chewbacca’s normalised aggregate compromise would be relatively similar in the two cases, and therefore distinguishing whether the difference between two attendees’ normalised aggregate compromise is significant would be difficult.
 Especially if the situations are more subtle.

-Finally, we landed on using the Z-score for aggregate compromise.
+Finally, we landed on using the <a href="https://www.investopedia.com/terms/z/zscore.asp">Z-score</a> for aggregate compromise.
 The Z-score is a statistical value which measures how many standard deviations (a measure of spread) a dataset value is from the average.
-You can find out more on the Z-score <a href="https://www.investopedia.com/terms/z/zscore.asp">here</a>.
-This means that compromise will play a more significant role in sorting when the aggregate compromise value is an outlier, however it would have a relatively small effect if the value is close to the average of the attendees aggregate compromise, no matter how large the compromise or the surplus is.
+This means that compromise will play a more significant role in sorting when the aggregate compromise value is an outlier, however it would have a relatively small effect if the value is close to the average of the attendees' aggregate compromise, no matter how large the compromise or the surplus is.

 <details class="no-italic"><summary>Click the 'more' button for to see how we compared compromise and surplus difference exactly, along with the rationale.</summary>
 <br>